What is the Teaching Accelerator Program?

 Register for TAP

 Registrations for the 2023 workshop have now closed.
 You may like to register your interest for the TAP 2024 workshop.
-This is EOI registration link for TAP 2024.
+Click on the link to access the qualtrics expression of interest form.
+EOI registration link for TAP 2024.

 TAP is delivered in-person over 3 days on the following days/times.